Customers who pay a service charge will receive some or all of the environmental services Midland Heart offers. These include:

 The pure water cleans the windows without the use of detergents, using the water flow and a flexible brush to loosen dirt and leave the window even cleaner than using traditional detergents.

-Windows dry naturally without leaving any smears.
+Water will be left on the windows but this will dry naturally without leaving any smears.

 PLEASE NOTE: if you try and dry your windows after they have been cleaned using this system, you will cause the window to smear.